cam-owen/save_citations/README.md

 * So, what happens?

-  * I would open a new tab and search for each presumably relevant work on Google Scholar just so I can get back to each of them later
+  * I would open a new tab and search for each presumably relevant work on Google Scholar just so I can get back to each of them later.

 Not very efficient and organized...and I end up with a lot of open tabs.